 outside in a physically distanced manner

-- Face masks must be worn during indoor and outdoor physical conditioning and training or physical education classes (except when showering).
+- When required, face masks must be worn during indoor physical conditioning and training or physical education classes (except when showering).

 - Players should take a break from exercise if any difficulty in breathing is noted and should change their mask if it becomes wet and sticks to the player’s face and obstructs breathing.
 Masks that restrict airflow under heavy exertion (such as N-95 masks) are not advised for exercise

 - There should be no shared athletic supplies, such as towels, clothing, shoes, or sports specific supplies, between students.

 - Youth sports programs and schools will provide information to parents or guardians regarding these guidelines, along with the safety measures that will be in place in these settings with which parents or guardians must comply

 - Athletic teams must comply with any COVID-19 Testing requirements implemented by SCPH or CDPD.
 COVID-19 testing will be made readily available to all student athletes and coaching staff.